WilliamMillet/terminus/dev_notes.md

 - Add validator and parser system like the one described below
 - Cooking parsing
 - Allow for content types other then the ones I support.
 It is very limited as of now
+- Move to version 1.0.0 once the main stuff is done

 -Implement a configuration object to app or something, then pass that to constructors.
 Maybe have it as a non mutable dataclass with Pythons setter and getter decorators on each thing.